-- The University Office of Financial Aid and Scholarships offers MANY additional scholarships for GSPH students.
+- The University Office of Financial Aid and Scholarships offers MANY additional scholarships for SPH students.
 Try the new search feature for even more results!

 Open Education Database PhD Scholarships

 Finding scholarships as a PhD student can be much more challenging than as an undergrad.
 With far fewer scholarship opportunities available, most PhD candidates struggle to make ends meet.
 As college costs continue to rise, our college planning experts at OEDB.org are looking to ease the burden of student debt, by making scholarships easily accessible for all types of students.

 In California, all students are required to pay a registration fee based on the number of units in which they enroll.
 In addition to this fee, nonresidents of California, including international students, pay tuition of approximately $339 per unit.

 The Graduate Division often makes funds available to assist with tuition.
 Applicants for the tuition assistance program must be permanent residents or citizens of the U.S., or a nonresident who is a citizen and resident of a foreign country.
 Assistance is provided on a semester-by-semester basis only for students who hold appointments as teaching associates, graduate assistants, or a combination of the two, requiring a workload of approximately 20 hours per week.